Facebook

 Stand-On Triple Stroller

 If you have a toddler or preschooler and are now expecting twins, a double stroller with a stand-on platform is an excellent pick.
-Your two smallest can sit comfortably in the tandem seats.
+Your two smallest children can sit comfortably in the tandem seats.
 Then your active toddler can stand on the platform behind the last seat.

 It’s a great solution.
 The walking child can get on and off the platform as they please, without disturbing their siblings.